Azure/connectthedots/Introduction.md

 The JSON string is sent to the Event Hub one of two ways: packaged into an AMQP message or in a REST packet.
 This can be done via a Gateway, which is how the [Getting Started](Gettingstarted.md) sample does it, or through a device that is directly connected to the Event Hub, if the device is capable.
 More details on each of those options are below.

+We encourage the community to contribute to the project!
+See [Contribute](Contribute.md) page for details.

 ## Device basics ##
 The current project is built on the premise that data from sensors is sent to an Azure Event Hub in a prescribed JSON format.
 The minimum structure, with required attribute names, is